 These drives are obviously made for Mini Cooper fans; the attention to details is fantastic.
-However, they could be a little too large and may cramp your style trying to plug them into some locations.
 Mini lovers may never store files on these but seeing the headlights flash when plugged in is enough to make almost anyone smile.

 Mini’s Red and White stripe colors are almost a requirement for the car, with the only exception being the inclusion of a Union Jack logo signifying its English origins.
 The Red Cooper is the most common color sold in the US barely edging out more popular European favorites.
 Popular among Anglophiles in many countries, the Red Mini marks a tasteful middle ground between comfort and efficiency.
 The civility, responsibility and reason that the United Kingdom and other European nations have adopted as a De Facto law in automobile selection.